MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-240-General-Rules-Regulations-Securities-Exchange-Act-1934/subpart-A-Rules-Regulations-Under-Securities-Exchange-Act-1934/subjectgroup-ECFR8c9733e13b955d6-Regulation-14A-Solicitation-Proxies/section-240.14a-12.md

 Instruction 3 to § 240.14a-12.

-Inclusion of a nominee pursuant to § 240.14a-11, an applicable state or foreign law provision, or a registrant's governing documents as they relate to the inclusion of shareholder director nominees in the registrant's proxy materials, or solicitations by a nominating shareholder or nominating shareholder group that are made in connection with that nomination constitute solicitations in opposition subject to § 240.14a-12(c), except for purposes of § 240.14a-6(a).
+Inclusion of a nominee pursuant to an applicable state or foreign law provision or a registrant's governing documents as they relate to the inclusion of shareholder director nominees in the registrant's proxy materials, or solicitations by a nominating shareholder or nominating shareholder group that are made in connection with that nomination constitute solicitations in opposition subject to § 240.14a-12(c), except for purposes of § 240.14a-6(a).

 [64 FR 61456, Nov.
 10, 1999, as amended at 72 FR 4168, Jan.
 29, 2007; 75 FR 56787, Sept.
-16, 2010]
+16, 2010; 90 FR 9689, Feb.
+18, 2025]